 Agenda related guide: Ice skating open at the Whitewater Center — plus a half-mile illuminated walking trail

-(6) Pack a picnic for Rosie’s Wine Garden in NoDa
+(4) Pack a picnic for Rosie’s Wine Garden in Optimist Park

-With string lights overhead and tables scattered throughout the intimate garden, this places oozes romance.
-You can pack a picnic at home and grab a drink from the bar ($7-$14 for a glass of wine, $4-$7 for a beer) for a dreamy date night under $15.
-Save this one for those unseasonable warm winter days Charlotte is known to have.
+With string lights overhead and tables scattered throughout the intimate garden, this places oozes winter romance.
+Bundle up and pack a picnic, then grab a drink (or a hot chocolate!) from the bar.
+Expect to pay between $7-$14 for a glass of wine and $4-$7 for a beer.
+You’ve got yourself a dreamy date night under $15.

 Perfect for: Budget-conscious romantics

 Details: Hours are 4-10 p.m.
 Tuesday through Thursday, 4 p.m. to 11 p.m. on Friday, noon to 11 p.m. on Saturday; and noon to 8 p.m. on Sunday.
 It’s free to hang out at the garden.

 Full Agenda guide: You can stroll through McGill Rose Garden with wine in hand

 (5) Order one of everything at Optimist Hall

 It’s a classic couple debate.
 Neither of you can decide what you want to eat, so you debate in circles until you get frustrated and end up eating at the same place you always go to.
 Break the cycle when you venture to Optimist Hall.
 You’ve got tons of different cuisine styles to choose from, all in one place, plus there’s plenty of space to spread out and an outdoor seating area so you can dine safely.